Tips for Choosing Commercial Raw Dog Food

 Important Next Steps!

-Once you have chosen a commercial raw dog food, you can then begin to work on completing your dog's diet with a variety of proteins, fish or fish oil, eggs, probiotic rich foods, vegetables and fruit, and any needed supplements.
+Once you have chosen a commercial raw dog food, you can then begin to work on completing your dog's diet with different proteins if needed, fish or fish oil, eggs, vegetables and fruit, and any needed supplements.

-You must make sure that your dog's Omega-3 (from marine sources) and Vitamin D requirements are being met.
+You must make sure that your dog's Omega-3 (from marine sources), Vitamin D3 and Vitamin E requirements are being met.
+It's a good idea to have a canine nutrition professional review your dog's diet to make sure you're on the right track with feeding.